-Origin: For reflective bands, this situation could occur if both the space-view and detector that have scaled integers set to the value of 65530 -- due to a calculated value of dn being below the range for scaling dn to the product scaled integer.
+Description: This attribute identifies the percentage of data for each reflective Solar band detector that have scaled integers set to the value of 65530 - due to a calculated value of dn\\ being below the range for scaling dn\\ to the product scaled integer.
 For thermal band detectors, these values will always be set to zero.